-- No smoking in any enclosed workplace – this includes shops, carparks, restaurants, pubs and clubs
+- No smoking in any enclosed workplace including shops, carparks, restaurants, pubs and clubs.

-- Restriction of vending machines to bar or gaming areas of licensed premises and in sight of a service area
+- Restricting vending machines to bars or gaming areas of licensed premises and within sight of a service area.

-- Prohibiting non branded tobacco advertising (eg. matches / lighters) or buzz marketing (use of auditory or visual prompts to remind of previous ads /brands)
+- No “non branded” tobacco advertising (e.g. matches / lighters) or buzz marketing (use of auditory or visual prompts to remind of previous ads /brands).

 Tobbaco Test Purchase Program

-Council also participates in a statewide test purchase program which is co-ordinated by the Department of Human Services in partnership with local councils.
+Council participates in a statewide test purchase program which is coordinated by the Department of Health and Human Services.
 Teenagers (typically aged 15-16 years old) are employed to attempt to purchase cigarettes from local tobacco retailers.
-Offending retailers are fined, and if re-offend, would be prosecuted in the Magistrates’ Court where they would be subject to fines of up to $14,018 for individuals and $70,092 for companies.
+Offending retailers are issued with “on the spot” fines or, if they re-offend, prosecuted in the Magistrates’ Court where they are subject to fines of up to $14,018 for individuals and $70,092 for companies.